 Many new cat owners are keen to get their kitten as soon as possible, and as early as possible.
 After all, who doesn’t love a tiny little ball of fluff?
 However, adopting a kitten who is too young can have consequences which we will outline in this article.

-Most breeders and cat shelters now insist on desexing (spaying or neutering) their kittens prior to them being adopted out.
+- Most breeders and cat shelters spay or neuter a kitten before it leaves for its new home.
 With shelters bursting at the seams with unwanted cats, taking this approach is the responsible way.
 Purebred breeders do not generally sell un-desexed cats unless you are a registered breeder.

-The age your kitten will be adopted out will vary from shelter to shelter, breeder to breeder and even breed to breed.
+The age your kitten will be adopted out will vary between shelters and breeders.
 Shelters will generally adopt out kittens from the age of 10+ weeks, once they have had their vaccinations and are old enough, weigh enough to have been desexed.

-Many breeders will hold on to kittens until they are 12 weeks of age, some will be kept until 16 weeks, especially the oriental type breeds such as Siamese who need a little more time with their mum.
+Most breeders keep kittens until they are 12 weeks of age and some will keep them until 16 weeks, especially the oriental type breeds such as Siamese.
 Most breeders prefer to wait until their kitten is between 1 – 1.5kg (2.2 – 3.3lbs) before desexing, so smaller breeds such as the Devon Rex, Burmese, Singapura may need to be a little older than larger breeds.

-What happens if I adopt a cat younger than 10 weeks?
+What happens if I adopt a cat younger than ten weeks?

-Another thing to factor in is the age of your children (if you have any), young kittens can be very fragile and I don’t recommend very young kittens around toddlers who can inadvertently be a little rough.
-My own recommendation is not to adopt a kitten under 16 weeks if you have young children in the house, just to give them time to become a little more robust.
+Factor in the age of children in the home too.
+Young kittens are fragile, and I don’t recommend very young kittens around toddlers who can inadvertently be a little rough.
+It is preferable to adopt a slightly older kitten if you have young children in the house to give them time to become a bit more robust.